DevJaco/stock/README.md

 Develop a way to effectively back test the model using historical share data so that its accuracy can be quantified and improved.

+Ensure the method for back testing is sound i.e. Making sure no data is passed back from the future.